Arash-abraham/Arash-abraham/README.md

 ---
 ### 📌 Right Now

-- 🗼 **Watch Tower** — building it for real.
+- **Watch Tower** — building it for real.
 This one matters.
-- 📚 **File-Store** — done, but never finished.
+- **File-Store** — done, but never finished.
-- ⚡ **A-Train** — a plan exists.
+- **A-Train** — a plan exists.
 Patience.
-- 🤝 **Open to collaboration** — security tools, Laravel packages, or just interesting ideas.
+- **Open to collaboration** — security tools, Laravel packages, or just interesting ideas 🤝 .
 ---

 ### 🧠 What Drives Me

-> "Avesta" is more than a project.
-It's a tribute to the ancient book that guided my ancestors.
-> I believe great code — like great wisdom — should outlive its creator.
+> Solving problems that actually matter.
+> Building things that outlive me.
+> Proving that where you're from doesn't limit what you can build.

 **Outside of code:**
 🎧 Listening to dark ambient while debugging • 🎥 Rewatching Naruto (yes, Obito is here to stay) • ☕ Hunting for the perfect cup of coffee